Eldred777/Polynomial-Fun/README.md

 # polynomial-fun
- Doing some stuff with polynomials in Haskell for fun.
-Goal at the moment is to be able to numerically integrate arbitrary functions (tables of data?) by way of polynomial interpolation, then integrating the polynomial.
+ Doing some stuff with polynomials for fun.

+ The original idea was to do this in Haskell, and eventually work my way up to using it to numerically integrate things via interpolation.

+ Lots of directions to take it in, and really I'm just doing this for fun.
+I've got plans to do the same thing in a few languages, partially as practise in them, partially so if I ever need them I can just refer directly to them.